cannavit/tactictrade-api/README.md

 # TacticTrade Backend

-This project is for algorithmic and collaborative trading.
+This project is for use algorithmic collaborative trading.
 ## Steps for run the project in the localhost

 Create the python environment